Tethering: United States

 In another instance, Judge Russell Nadel of the Ventura Superior Court awarded AT&T customer Matt Spaccarelli $850, despite the fact that Spaccarelli had violated his terms of service by jailbreaking his iPhone in order to fully utilize his iPhone's hardware.
 Spaccarelli demonstrated that AT&T had unfairly throttled his data connection.
 His data shows that AT&T had been throttling his connection after approximately 2 GB of data was used.
 Spaccarelli responded by creating a personal web page in order to provide information that allows others to file a similar lawsuit, commenting:

 "Hopefully with all this concrete data and the courts on our side, AT&T will be forced to change something.
-Let’s just hope it chooses to go the way of Sprint, not T-Mobile."
+Let's just hope it chooses to go the way of Sprint, not T-Mobile."

 While T-Mobile did eventually allow tethering, on August 31, 2015, the company announced it will punish users who abuse its unlimited data by violating T-Mobile's rules on tethering (which unlike standard data does carry a 7 GB cap before throttling takes effect) by permanently kicking them off the unlimited plans and making users sign up for tiered data plans.
-T-Mobile mentioned that it was only a small handful of users who abused the tethering rules by using an Android app that masks T-Mobile's tethering monitoring and uses as much as 2 TB's per month, causing speed issues for most customers who don't abuse the rules.
+T-Mobile mentioned that it was only a small handful of users who abused the tethering rules by using an Android app that masks T-Mobile's tethering monitoring and uses as much as 2 TBs per month, causing speed issues for most customers who do not abuse the rules.

-As of 2023 AD (year two After Corona *AC*), "tethering" is also refers to the tetherorg idea of one's most trusted connections.
-Tethering is to make a contact in one's phone especially designated to help in any crises.
-More can be found at tetherorg.com.
+Germany

+Germany has three major cellular providers.
+The biggest provider, Deutsche Telekom, only states that "[...] cellular services are only provided when used together with a mobile cellular device".
+Moreover under point 11.5 of the cellular price list it is very much prohibited to make a private cellular connection commercially or publicly available.
+However, the price list of cellular contracts specifically states that using your own device as a modem or personal Hotspot for personal and private use is permitted.